KARWorkshop/KAR-Gecko-ASM/CT_Items/README.md

 - Items No Bounc From Box || stops items from jumping everywhere after you break a box

 - Boxes 1 KO || boxes break in one hit

+- Change Star Pole Item Drop Count || changes the amount of items the Star Pole drops, be it 3-20 or more as time goes on